 My current research project examines friendship and friendship formation in the context of social infrastructure.
 In particular, I consider how community organizations create situational mechanisms that allow new friendships to emerge.
 I have just submitted a report to SSHRC and Policy Horizons Canada titled, Making Friends at Community Organizations that is publically available here.

-I've been exploring the concept of social infrastructure and community building in relation to community organizations and neighbourhood houses in recent years.
+I've been exploring the concept of social infrastructure and community organizations recently.
+My paper on Cosmopolitan Social Infrastructure is forthcoming in Current Sociology.
 My new book, Neighbourhood Houses: Community Building in Vancouver, with Miu Chung Yan is out now!

 I recently gave a talks on Covid-19 about social infrastructure and social distancing for UBC Extended Learning and was part of a panel at SFU discussing the same topic.
 You can see my UBC presentation here and the SFU discussion here.

 Since 2018, I have been working with a team to establish the new UBC Centre for Migration Studies.
 In my role as the Community Liaison, we recently developed an approach to equitable collaborative research involving community-university partnerships that uses Memorandum of Understanding (MOUs).
 We are currently in the process of developing a Community Advisory Board that will institutionalize a forum for community voices at the new Centre.